VacantCrypt/Timers/README.md

   Set timers
   Timers self delete at 0

+I don't know for sure, but im pretty sure V2.1(Sound Version) will not work with MACs.

 Added new features in V2 also adding an EXE file for those who do not want to use it as a PY file

 Open source feel free to do what you want to change it